stephenverderame/cpp_book/src/oop/casts.md

 ```

 Finally, there is the C-style cast.
 This guy should be avoided because you will never know what type of cast is actually being performed.
-The C-style cast has the most power and can pretty much anything to anything else.
+The C-style cast has the most power and can pretty much convert anything to anything else.
 An example problem: You want to use a conversion function but forgot to implement it.
 A C-style cast won't complain and will reinterpret the bytes which is **not** what was intended!
 A `static_cast` would fail to compile.